hindu-comm/mail_stream_advaita-l/2017/06/.ai_do_not_know-_is_/69__Praveen_R._Bhat.md

 > meditation on the Absolute is that it is nearest to the goal of Self-realisation.
 >
-> True, mark the words "nearest to the goal", which is not the same as the goal. ​
+> True, mark the words "nearest to the goal", which is not the same as the goal.
-Not as the direct cause for aparokShajnAna, but Panchadashi 9th chapter ​mentions dhyAna as the secondary means when one cannot do vichAra by the using avichArin, mandadhI, etc
+Not as the direct cause for aparokShajnAna, but Panchadashi 9th chapter mentions dhyAna as the secondary means when one cannot do vichAra by the using avichArin, mandadhI, etc in verses 9.20-21.
-​in verses 9.20-21.
-​

 > 127. When such complete cessation of mental activity is achieved, only
 > the associationless entity (Atman) remains in his heart.
 By ceaseless meditation on It based on
 > the great Sayings, arises the knowledge ‘I am Brahman’.
 >
-> ​The exact words of the verse are वाक्यात् जायेत तत्त्वधीः meaning the
+> The exact words of the verse are वाक्यात् जायेत तत्त्वधीः meaning the
 knowledge of reality is born from the महावाक्य sentence, not from dhyAna.
 Similarly, Panchadashikara makes a series of comparisons to assert that nirguNopAsana is better than them (japa, etc) and then raises a pUrvapakSha